-Each party designates one arbitrator and the third one is appointed by mutual agreement of the parties.
-Should the third arbitrator not be appointed by the parties, he is designated by the president of the high court.
-Regardless, if the arbitration agreement does not set forth that the arbitrators have to be designated by the parties, the interested party can request that the president of the high court appoint the panel.
+Each party designates one arbitrator, and the third arbitrator is appointed by mutual agreement of the parties.
+Should the third arbitrator not be appointed by the parties, he or she is designated by the president of the high court.
+Regardless, if the arbitration agreement does not set forth that the arbitrators must be designated by the parties, the interested party can request that the president of the high court appoint the panel.